Abatacept (By injection)

-- Some foods and medicines can affect how abatacept works.
+- Some medicines can affect how abatacept works.
 Tell your doctor if you are using adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, or tocilizumab.

 - While you are being treated with this medicine or within 3 months after using it, do not have any vaccines without your doctor's approval.
 Your child's vaccines need to be current before treatment with abatacept.